Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention

 \TechniqueTwo addresses the consistent recency locality observed in reasoning tasks, where recently generated tokens are repeatedly and consistently attended by all attention heads in \Cref{fig:recency_locality}.
 To exploit this pattern, \TechniqueTwo dedicates a fixed ratio of the total token budget $K$ exclusively to the most recently generated tokens, forming a ``stable recency window."
 This mechanism is implemented in lines 13-14 of \Cref{alg:lessismore}.

 Prior sparse attention training approaches maintain a constant number of tokens as the sliding window size regardless of token budgets ~\citep{yuan2025nativesparseattentionhardwarealigned}.
 In contrast, the stable recency window in \Sys is determined by a predefined ratio $r$, typically a small fraction of $K$, through $\text{Recent}(K \cdot r)$ (line 13).
-The final set of tokens used for sparse attention computation is formed by the union operation $\rho = \rho_{unified}[: K \cdot (1-r)] \cup \rho_{recent}$ (line 14), consisting of the globally unified top-k tokens selected through \TechniqueOne and the most recent tokens determined by \TechniqueTwo.
-This design directly reflects the empirical observation that recently generated tokens inherently possess critical contextual information necessary for accurate and coherent step-by-step reasoning.
-By explicitly allocating resources to recent tokens through this algorithmic approach, \TechniqueTwo effectively ensures high attention recall and improved reasoning quality while maintaining computational efficiency, as shown in \Cref{sec:ablation_study}.
+The final set of unified cross-head tokens used for sparse attention computation is formed by the union operation $\rho = \rho_{unified}[: K \cdot (1-r)] \cup \rho_{recent}$ (line 14), consisting of the selected cross-head top-k tokens and the most recent tokens in the window.
+This design directly reflects the empirical observation that recently generated tokens possess critical contextual information necessary for accurate and coherent step-by-step reasoning.
+By explicitly allocating resources to recent tokens via this algorithmic approach, \TechniqueTwo effectively ensures high attention recall and improved reasoning quality while maintaining computational efficiency (\Cref{sec:effect_recent_window}).